lazerkazoo/Pydot/README.md

 The setup wizard will:
 1. Welcome you to Pydot
-2. Offer to download required dep"end"encies
+2. Offer to download required dependencies
 3. Let you choose a visual theme
 4. Configure your development environment